 Baseline scenarios – no intrusion

 To illustrate the basic functionality and behaviour of the model, a series of baseline scenarios was first explored in which no intrusion of foreign fish occurred and the evolutionary and population dynamics were tracked across 100 generations.
-Initial h2 for both traits was 0.25, such that each had the potential to respond to selection, and the initial allele frequency at each locus for each trait was 0.5 (i.e., pSOFT=pHARD=0.5).
-The initial mean values of both traits were rescaled to reference values of 0, corresponding to mean-centring in generation 1.
+Initial h2 for both traits was 0.25, such that each had the potential to respond to selection, and the initial allele frequency at each locus for each trait was 0.75 (i.e., pSOFT=pHARD=0.75).
+The initial mean values of both traits were rescaled to reference values of 0, corresponding to mean-centering in generation 1.
 In the first set of baseline simulations, the closed wild population was assumed to be well-adapted with respect to the hard-selected trait, i.e., ZHARD=θ.
 In the second set of baseline simulations, initial maladaptation was assumed (ZHARD<θ), such that the hard-selected trait experienced positive directional selection.
 For simplicity, the optimum θ was not allowed to vary over time in each case.

 Baseline simulations set 1: